firmhouse/groundcontrol/README.md

 GroundControl is a test runner / builder for your Rails apps.

+This thing is far from done yet and at the moment it is a mish mash of just hacking, trying things out and writing tested code.
+If you have any feedback, please
+*file an issue*.

 ## Usage / Hacking

 If you want to try GroundControl or see how it works.
 This is what you'll need to do: